hugoantunes/poker/README.md

 # poker

-This project contains an implamentation in python of a poker hand.
+This project contains an implementation in python of a poker hand.

-There is no external deppendencies only built in libraries were used.
+There is no external dependencies only built in libraries were used.

 ## to run tests:
 ```bash